nelilly/100-days-of-node/README.md

 1. Create a script named `input.js`
 1. Ask three questions and print their input
 1. Use a conditional to check the answer for at least one of the questions

+### 007 Use node import/export modules
+1. Create a directory named `007`
+1. Create a script named `import.js`
+1. Create a script named `export.js`
+1. Write an object into `export.js`
+1. Import the contents of `export.js` into `'import.js` and log it to the console
+1. Add a function to the object
+1. Import and use the function

 ## Resources
 - [Node Documentation](https://nodejs.org/api/)